16 Most Stunning Sedona Sunset Spots in Arizona 2026

-Are you wondering where to watch the sunsets in Sedona, USA?
+Are you wondering where to watch the sunsets in Sedona, Arizona, USA?
 There are many places to see sunset views.
 The incredible red landscape of Sedona is at its best during the evenings.
 The rocky desert creates a perfectly picturesque backdrop for a desert sunset with steep canyons and unique rock formations.

 Sedona is famous for its hiking trails.
 Several hiking enthusiasts flock to these nearby trails to be with nature and discover the raw desert beauty.
 The fantastic sunsets are the main reason behind the hype.
-The lasting rays of sun shining on the red magnificence of Sedona is a sight you will never forget.
+The lasting rays of the sun shining on the red magnificence of Sedona are a sight you will never forget.

 The twilight rays falling on these ancient red structures make them grander.
 Please note that most Sedona hiking trails require a Red Rock Pass.